Why video calls can leave you anxious and exhausted

 Reduce awkwardness

 "It helps to take the perspective of the people on the other side of the camera.
 Greet them, smile, say something nice like you normally would," Hill says.
-"To make video calls more familiar, we have to make them more human, and we might be just at the verge of figuring out how to do that."
+"To make video calls more familiar, we have to make them more human."

-If you are struggling with your mental health, you should contact your GP for advice for the best course of action for you.
+If you are struggling with your mental health, you should contact your doctor for advice on the best course of action for you.
 If you think you might be struggling with social anxiety, talking therapy might be able to help.
 You can book private video counselling sessions via Patient Access.
 The mental health charity Mind also has some very useful advice.

 Are you protected against flu?